digitalocean/terraform-provider-digitalocean/website/docs/d/image.html.md

 }
 ```

-Reuse the data about a snapshot to create a droplet:
+Reuse the data about a snapshot to create a Droplet:

 ```hcl
 data "digitalocean_image" "example1" {